 The St. Louis County Missouri Department of Human Services and the County Older Resident Programs (CORP) supports SCORCC.

-SCORCC General meetings are generally held on the First Monday of the month from 1 to 3 PM at Tesson Ferry Library.
+SCORCC General meetings are generally held on the First Tuesday with of the month (with occasional exceptions) from 1 to 3 PM at Tesson Ferry Library.
 The September meeting is our annual Meetnic.
 The December Meeting is a Holiday/Installation of Officers luncheon/party.

 The meeting commences with members Pledging Allegiance to the Flag of the United States of America